 The plot of the episode "Accept the Next Proposition You Hear" is similar to another U.S. Acres short, "Fortune Kooky", in which a character thinks that what fortune cookies say can happen in real life.

-Yet another segment, "No Power", has a similar plot to one of the Garfield shorts on the same show, "Five Minute Warning".
+"No Power" has a similar plot to one of the Garfield shorts on the same show, "Five Minute Warning".
 In both, the characters have to go a certain period of time without doing something they like in order to get a reward.

 The episode "40%, 40%, 20%" is similar to the Arthur episode "Play It Again, D.W.", in which the main characters are tired of hearing someone play their favorite song over and over and don't understand why the character who loves the song is obsessed with it, only to have the character with the obsession lose the item which contained their favorite song.